riccardik/ai4robass2/README.md

     sudo apt-get install libboost-dev
     sudo apt-get install libarmadillo-dev  # this is the necessary one, the other 3 might be already installed

-run `./visits_module/buildInstruction.txt` to compile the module
+to compile the module run:

+    ./visits_module/buildInstruction.txt

 ## Run the solver
-open the bash script `./run_planner.bash` with a text editor, change the necessary paths and names and run it
+open the bash script `./run_planner.bash` with a text editor, change the necessary paths and names and run:

+    ./run_planner.bash

 ## Filetree